cheqd/node-docs/architecture/adr-list/adr-002-cheqd-did-method.md

 ### Deactivate DIDDoc

-This operation deactivates the DIDDoc for a given `did:cheqd:<namespace>`.
-Once deactivated, a DIDDoc cannot be re-activated or any DIDDoc update operations carried out.
+This operation deactivates the DID for a given `did:cheqd:<namespace>`.
+Once deactivated, a DID cannot be re-activated or any DIDDoc update operations carried out.

 - **`id`**: Fully qualified DIDDoc of type `did:cheqd:<namespace>`.
 - **`signatures`**: `DeactivateDidRequest` should be signed by all `controller` private keys.
 This field contains controller key URIs and signature values.